-LS poll 2019: Maldaha Dakshin remains one of Congress’s last remaining bastions; can opponents topple it?
+LS poll 2019: Maldaha Dakshin remains one of Cong’s last bastions; can opponents win it?

 What happened in 2014:

-The Congress's Abu Hasem Khan Choudhury contested from this seat as the sitting MP and won her second successive term.
-Brother of Malda's iconic Congress leader ABA Ghani Khan Chourdhury who had become MP from undivided Maldaha seat for eight times, Abu Hasem received 3,80,291 votes while her nearest rival - BJP's Bishnu Pada Roy got 2,16,80 votes.
+The Congress' Abu Hasem Khan Choudhury contested from this seat as the sitting MP and won his second successive term.
+Brother of Malda's iconic Congress leader ABA Ghani Khan Chourdhury who had become MP from undivided Malda seat for eight times, Abu Hasem received 3,80,291 votes while her nearest rival - BJP's Bishnu Pada Roy got 2,16,80 votes.
 The CPI(M) finished third with its candidate Abdul Hasnat Khan getting 2,09,480 votes.

 Lok Sabha poll 2019: TMC eyes Maldaha Uttar, a Congress stronghold, after sitting MP shifts base